lliendo/Radar/docs/internals.rst

 Protocol
 --------

-    Radar client and server use TCP for all communications.
+    Radar client and server use TCP for all of its communications.
 Here is the network protocol that is used by Radar :

     +------+---------+--------------+---------+